 12. Add shelves to cupboard doors

-'Adding shelves to your cupboard doors is a fantastic way to add space for narrower items, like spices.
-Especially if you’re working with small cupboards, this really opens up the space opportunity and makes excellent use of what would be a wasted space,' says Katharine.
+'Adding shelves to your cabinet doors is a fantastic way to add space for narrower items, like spices.
+Especially if you’re working with small cupboards or kitchen corner cabinets, this really opens up the space opportunity and makes excellent use of what would be a wasted space,' says Katharine.

 13. Work drawers into your storage scheme

-Drawers are an excellent addition to creating order in a pantry.
+Pantry door ideas and drawers are an excellent way to create order in a pantry.
 Choose shallow drawers to lay herb jars into (labels face up!) or deeper drawers to neatly store away small kitchen appliances you don't use often.
+When organizing kitchen drawers, particularly deeper ones, use dividers to keep items neatly categorized.

 14. Use baskets to divide things up